Baqubah: Recent history

 In a setback for insurgents, Iraqi and U.S. officials confirmed on June 7, 2006, that Zarqawi had been killed in an airstrike and subsequent raid 8 km north of Baquba.
 During late 2006, however, Baqubah and majority of Diyala Governorate were reported to have come under Sunni insurgent control.
 On January 3, 2007 the previous Iraqi government in Baquba was reported to have fallen, leaving the city in the hands of insurgents fighting against the American led coalition in Operation Iraqi Freedom.
 During this time, the city was reportedly under the control of the Islamic State of Iraq.

 In January 2007, it was reported that Sunni insurgents were able to kidnap the mayor and blow up his office, despite promises from American and Iraqi military officials that the situation in the city was "reassuring and under control".
 The city at its peak had over 460,000 residents, but a February 2007 report labeled the city a "ghost town" as residents either fled criminal and sectarian violence or remained in hiding at home.

-On August 10, 2015 a suicide car bombing near Baqubah killed 30 and wounded 40 people.
+On August 10, 2015, a suicide car bombing near Baqubah killed 30 and wounded 40 people.
 IS claimed responsibility for the attack.

-Attacks during Iraq War
+Attacks during the Iraq War

 The following is a list of deadly attacks in the city including the death of al-Zarqawi and after.